NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 Or watch the a previously recorded webinar with Dr Kevin Williamson himself below,

-free to NHS staff, researchers or students
+free to NHS staff, UK researchers, students or support groups

 More information available here from a previously recorded webinar with Dr Kevin Williamson, Jo Smith and Dr Alex Richardson;